microsoft/testfx-docs/RFCs/006-DynamicData-Attribute.md

 }
 ```

-In case, the property or method exists in a class other that the test class, an additional `Type` argument should be passed to `DynamicData` constructor.
+In case, the property or method exists in a class other than the test class, an additional `Type` argument should be passed to `DynamicData` constructor.

 ```
     [DynamicData("ReusableTestDataProperty", typeOf(UnitTests))]